xmos/lib_wifi/lib_wifi/src/broadcom_wiced/sdk_requirements.rst

 SDK requirements
 ----------------

-Place the uncompressed WICED SDK directory in here, your directory tree should be as follows:
+Create an 'sdk' sub directory within the broadcom_wiced directory, and then uncompressed the WICED SDK within it.
+Your directory tree should then be as
+follows:

 lib_wifi/
 └── lib_wifi